-The opening-day defeat to Swansea City could be a blessing in disguise, as it underlined the need for Louis van Gaal to be given money to spend before the transfer window closesCOMMENT
+CORRESPONDENT COLUMN: The opening-day defeat to Swansea City could be a blessing in disguise, with Louis van Gaal needing to splash the cash on his squad before the window closesBy Greg Stobart

-Manchester United's summer has been sprinkled with smug boasts: the record kit deals; boardroom hubris about financial firepower; a couple of meaningless victories in pre-season.
+Manchester United's summer has been sprinkled with smug boasts.
+The record kit deals, boardroom hubris about financial firepower, a couple of meaningless friendly victories in pre-season.

-With a world-class manager now in charge in Louis van Gaal, it was felt that the old United were back.
+With a world-class manager now in charge in Louis van Gaal, the old United were back.
 Even a significant portion of the club's fanbase got sucked in by the hype.
 Yet the feelgood factor of winning the oh-so-prestigious International Champions Cup has swiftly evaporated.

 The performance was positively Moyesian.
 The team was disjointed, players were out of position and did not seem to understand their tactical instructions, attacks were laboured and predictable.